KirMcC/letsGo/README.md

 =========
 This project is a work in progress, therefore you may come across some bugs and file structure issues.
 This has been noted and will be updated.

 The log in system is currently down due to database connection issues.
-Currently migrating the setup used to suit University's servers.
+Currently changing the setup used for University's servers.

 Installation
 ===========
-You can currently run the application using PHP's built in web server (PHP version 5.4 or greater).
+You can temporarily run the application using PHP's built in web server (PHP version 5.4 or greater).

 Locate to file directory, for example.